 The Church today is striving to do the will of God apart from the anointing

-excuse, Pentecost had not yet come, but what is our excuse?
+and acting like the disciples before Pentecost.
+The disciples had an excuse; Pentecost had not yet come, but what is our excuse?
 The Church does

-of God and they accomplish much, but they cannot accomplish anymore than the
+do much good, but they cannot accomplish anymore than the

 rebuild their houses and towns.
 However, with the anointing comes the word of